Current version: February 4, 2022

 Session cookies are automatically deleted when you close your browser.
 This applies in particular to session cookies.
 They store a so-called session ID with which various requests from your browser can be assigned to the shared session.
 This enables your computer to be recognised when you return to our Website.
 Session cookies are deleted when you log out or close your browser.

-all cookies are rejected or to indicate when a cookie is being sent.
 By default, the setting of cookies can be managed by the browser program of your browser, also in such a way that no cookies can be set at all or that cookies are deleted again.
 Your browser may also have a function for anonymous surfing.
 You can use these functions of your browser yourself at any time.
 However, if you have deactivated the setting of cookies in your browser by default, it is possible that our Website or our Services will not function properly.

 In addition to cookies, we also use other technologies for tracking users.
 These include so-called pixel tags (also known as “web beacons”, “GIFs” or “bugs”).
 These pixel tags are transparent one-pixel images that are located on the Website.
 They track, for example, whether a certain area of the Website has been clicked on.
 When triggered, the pixel tag logs a user interaction and can read or set cookies.
 Because pixels often rely on cookies to function, turning off cookies may affect them.
 But even if you turn off cookies, Pixel can still recognize a Website visit.